 Financial Planning Sessions

-The Financial Aid Office conducts a number of financial planning and debt management sessions to help our students with understanding the landscape of the direct lending programs and our institutional loans.
-In addition to the annual workshops below, you can request individual counseling sessions with our financial aid officers.
+The Office of Financial Aid conducts financial planning and debt management sessions throughout the academic year to help our students with understanding the landscape of the direct lending programs and our institutional loans.
+In addition to the annual workshops below, you can request individual counseling sessions with any of the Office of Financial Aid staff members.

 September - Orientation Workshop